-3.9 Collaborative Database
+3.12 Collaborative Database

 The collaborative portion of the database management system is used to store, update, and access the data from the four field centers, the central laboratories, and the central reading centers.
 Since each data item is edited, corrected, and verified at the data collection site, editing by the collaborative system largely consists of record level "data base closure" checks, such as ensuring the receipt of all expected records from each exam, contact, hospitalization, and death.
 The focus of the collaborative DBMS is retrieval for analyses.
 The DBMS directly generates analysis files in SAS data set, BMD save file, and SPSS save file formats.
 It includes a relational query language, a programming language, and a full-screen forms-oriented retrieval facility.
 It includes comprehensive security and confidentiality facilities including passwords, encryption, and audit trails.
-Given the size of the collaborative data base, it is maintained on the University's mainframe computer.

-4. STUDY MANAGEMENT
+4.0 STUDY MANAGEMENT